 If your income is deemed too high (currently, over $1,070 per month) you will not be accepted.

 If you can easily control it with medication or other techniques, meaning it does not interfere with your ability to work in a meaningful way, you will not be accepted.

 If the answer is less than 12 months (unless the expected prognosis is death), you will not be accepted.

 If your disability is not found in the Listing of Impairments, is not listed in the compassionate allowances (CAL) program, or if you cannot prove equivalent disability with an RFC (Residual Functional Capacity) assessment, you will not be accepted.

 If you pass these generic requirements, you will then have to clear yet another set of questions targeted to your specific impairment.
 For obvious reasons, the standards for judging blindness are very different from those used for judging diabetes, so each claim must be evaluated on an individual medical basis.
 The guidelines for medical assessment are contained in the Listing of Impairments.
 If your impairment is not on the Listing, CAL or RFC criteria must be met instead.

 Qualifying for monthly benefits is difficult, but you may be a strong candidate.
 An attorney can help boost your chances of being approved.
-To schedule a private consultation, call the Law Practice of Ken Kieklak at (479) 251-7767, or contact us online today.
+To schedule a private consultation, call the Law Practice of Ken Kieklak at (479) 316-0438, or contact us online today.